Prince25/plex-cleaner/README.md

 ### How It Works in Docker

-1. The container starts with a default `config.yaml` file
+1. The container starts and creates the `config` directory if it doesn't exist
-2. If the default Plex token is detected, the script will pause and wait
+2. You need to create and place the `config.yaml` file in the mounted config directory (you can copy and edit the example file from the project root)
-3. You can edit the mounted `config.yaml` file with your real settings
+3. If you use the default Plex token, the script will pause and wait for your edit
-4. The script checks every 60 seconds for changes and continues when a valid token is found
+4. The script checks every 30 seconds for the config file or for changes when a default token is found
 5. Changes to interval hours or other settings are picked up automatically between runs

 The container will automatically clean up empty collections and playlists based on your configuration.